kohner/minimal_initramfs/README.md

 Learn more about udev first: https://wiki.archlinux.org/index.php/Minimal_initramfs#Udev_requirement

-This hook was created based on suggestions from https://unix.stackexchange.com/questions/352381/how-to-boot-into-root-btrfs-file-system-with-minimal-initramfs-without-udev-hook/352932, the original hook can be found in ./without_udev_original.
+This hook was created based on suggestions from https://unix.stackexchange.com/questions/352381/how-to-boot-into-root-btrfs-file-system-with-minimal-initramfs-without-udev-hook/352932, find the original hook there.

 There are two no_udev files in hooks and install folder one goes to /usr/lib/initcpio/install the other to /usr/lib/initcpio/hooks.